Annex VI

 iii.
 Market participant (MP2) delivers the gas and balances its position at point (B) with TSO_Y while the market participant (MP2) makes the nomination at point (B).

 v.
-Delivery at interconnection points across a NON-EU and an EU member state with unbundled capacity has to be reported only in case of flow in the direction to the EU member state.
+Delivery at interconnection points across a NON-EU and an EU member state with unbundled capacity must be reported only in case of flow in the direction to the EU member state.
 Example: two counterparties have a gas contract for the delivery at interconnection point with unbundled capacity (also called at the border).
 If the gas flows from the NON-EU to the EU member state, the contract is reportable under REMIT as the counterparty (in the contract) receiving the gas is registered in the EU member state.

 4. Storage or LNG facility: This is the gas facility the contract refers to and it is a physical location.